Governor Stein Announces $43 Million of Investment and 206 New Jobs for Rural North Carolina

 - Nash County: A $236,453 grant will support the extension of sewer infrastructure in the county’s industrial corridor for future growth.
 This project will include a private investment of $6.5 million.

-- Town of North Wilkesboro (Wilkes County): A $1,201,400 grant will support the town’s extension of road, sewer, water lines into Wilkes Industrial Park to support the park growth.
-The town is also seeking NC Certified Sites certification.
+- Town of North Wilkesboro (Wilkes County): A $1,201,400 grant will support the town’s extension of sewer lines into Wilkes Industrial Park to support the town’s efforts to gain NC Certified Sites certification.

 The Industrial Development Fund – Utility Account provides grants to local governments located in the 80 most economically distressed counties of the state, which are classified as either Tier 1 or Tier 2.
 Funds may be used for publicly owned infrastructure projects that are reasonably expected to result in new job creation.
 The IDF – Utility Account is funded through a process tied to the state’s signature Job Development Investment Grant (JDIG) program.
 When JDIG-awarded companies choose to locate or expand in a Tier 2 or Tier 3 county, a portion of that JDIG award is channeled into the Utility Account.